Timeline of hyponatraemia inquiry

 25 April 2006

-An inquest into the hospital death of Belfast schoolgirl Claire Roberts opens in her home city.
+An inquest into the hospital death of Belfast schoolgirl Claire Roberts opens.
 Two doctors tell the coroner that her case should be referred to the hyponatraemia inquiry.

 31 January 2008